-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Mechanism and Robot Kinematics Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 18 Geometric Velocity Analysis - I
+Lecture - 20 Velocity Analysis: Geometric Concepts - I

-In this lecture we are going to begin discussions on velocity analysis of mechanisms.
-So, first I will define what is the velocity analysis problem then we will look at some elementary geometric concepts in velocity analysis based on which we are going to discuss something called instantaneous center of rotation of a body of a rigid body.
+In this lecture, we are going to begin discussions on velocity analysis of mechanisms.
+So, first I will define what is the velocity analysis problem, then we will look at some elementary geometric concepts in velocity analysis based on which we are going to discuss something called instantaneous center of rotation of A body, of A rigid body.